 Beyond analyzing emotional triggers, applying tests to mutual fund managers can help investors see beyond the singular buy low-sell high strategy.

-Applying Tests to Maximize Performance
+What Tests are Available to Maximize Performance?

-- Understanding the peer category a fund falls in.
+- Understand the peer category a fund falls in.
 Lipper, for example, has 155 classifications or categories such as Large-Cap Value, Alternative Long/Short, etc. Determine if the fund is classified correctly, what it really owns and if it’s in conflict with the name (an XYZ Growth fund that owns all dividend paying value stocks for instance).

-- Calculating Annualized Percent Return (APR).
+- Calculate Annualized Percent Return (APR).
 This so-called “geometric return” is an abstract number, since actual returns vary year to year, but annualizing can help when comparing fund performance versus peers.
 This percent reflects reinvestment of dividends and capital gain distributions, while deducting for fund expenses and fees.
 And it excludes any sales loads.

-- Reviewing Maximum Drawdown (MAXDD).
+- Review Maximum Drawdown (MAXDD).
 This can be a frightening step but understanding just how far a fund has fallen under past stresses, and how long the recovery took, can speak to the manager’s performance under pressure.

-- Screening for high standard deviation.
+- Screen for high standard deviation.
 This is a measure of fund volatility – the higher the standard deviation the more its return has varied over periods of time.
 When comparing two managers in the same peer category, with similar returns but large differences in standard deviation, it can help answer how smooth the ride was to the same destination.

-- The Sharpe Ratio.
+- Use the Sharpe Ratio.
 This measures risk adjusted return, or in other words, is a ratio that helps us understand if the fund is getting returns commensurate with the risk taken.
 The calculation uses annualized excess return divided by standard deviation, where “excess return” is any amount above risk-free investment, typically 90-day T-Bills.
 Look for funds that consistently rank in the top 25 percent of its peer group.

-- The Martin Ratio.
+- Apply the Martin Ratio.
 Similar to the Sharpe ratio, this measures excess return relative to its typical drawdown.
 This can really help avoid high flying dot-com managers and narrow in on managers that deliver superior returns while mitigating downside losses.
 Again, look for funds that consistently rank in the top 25 percent of its peer group.

 By comparing multiple managers in the same asset category over a similar time period, the process can help you really home in on the quality funds that have shown consistent performance characteristics.